awsdocs/aws-storagegateway-user-guide/doc_source/Performance.md

 ### Use a Larger Block Size for Tape Drives<a name="block-size"></a>

-For a tape gateway, the default block size for a tape drive is 64 KB\.
-However, you can increase the block size up to 1 MB to improve I/O performance\.
+For a tape gateway, the default block size for a tape drive is 64 KiB\.
+However, you can increase the block size up to 1 MiB to improve I/O performance\.

 The block size that you choose depends on the maximum block size that your backup software supports\.
 We recommend that you set the block size of the tape drives in your backup software to a size that is as large as possible\.
 However, this block size must not be greater than the 1 MB maximum size that the gateway supports\.